Prof F Southerden

 Lecturer in Italian, St Catherine’s College and Lady Margaret Hall

-Francesca Southerden holds a BA (Joint Honours) in Italian and French from Somerville College, Oxford and a D.Phil in Italian literature from Hertford College, Oxford.
+Francesca Southerden holds a BA (Honours) in Italian and French from Somerville College, Oxford and a D.Phil in Italian literature from Hertford College, Oxford.
 Her thesis considered the modern poet Vittorio Sereni’s relationship to the preceding lyric tradition and his reframing of a discourse of desire that goes back to Dante and Petrarch.
 Before joining Oxford she was Assistant Professor of Italian and Medieval-Renaissance Studies at Wellesley College, MA (2010-16) and Mary Ewart Postdoctoral Research Fellow at Somerville College (2007-10).

 Landscapes of Desire in the Poetry of Vittorio Sereni (Oxford: Oxford University Press, 2012).